France in the Eurovision Song Contest 1958: Et voici quelques airs

 The music show Et voici quelques airs was used as the national final.
 It took place on 7 February 1958 at 20:25 CET and lasted 33 minutes.
-It was produced by Claude Dagues and hosted by Marianne Lecène.
+It was directed by Claude Dagues and hosted by Marianne Lecène.
 Five songs were presented.
 They were sung by one of their songwriters, with the exception of "Musique magique", sung by singer Jocelyne Jocya.
+The performing artists were accompanied by an orchestra under the musical direction of Léo Chauliac.

-The interval acts included Francis Lemarque and Christiane Legrand performing "Marjolaine", Maria Candido performing "Buenas noches, mi amor", André Claveau performing "Toi l'amour" and Daniele George performing "Mandoline amoureuse".
+The interval acts included Francis Lemarque and Christiane Legrand performing "Marjolaine", Maria Candido performing "Buenas noches, mi amor", André Claveau performing "Toi l'amour" and Danièle George performing "Mandoline amoureuse".

 A jury consisting of 13 music and television professionals decided the winner: Jean Marsac (jury president), Emmanuel Robert, Paul Peyre, Jean-Vincent Bréchignac, Arno-Charles Brun, Armand Lanoux, Ariane Ségal, Agathe Mella, (Note: When reading out the list of jury members, presenter Marianne Lecène did not name her despite TV cameras showing her sitting with the other jury members.)
 André Salvet, Denis Bourgeois, Jacques Seignette, Paul Durand and Eddie Barclay.
-Only the winning song and the runner-up were announced by jury president Jean Marsac.
+Only the winning song and the runner-up were announced by jury president Jean Marsac: the winning song was "Dors, mon amour", written by Hubert Giraud (music) and Pierre Delanoë (lyrics), with "Helena", written by René Denoncin, coming second.

 André Claveau then performed the winning song, holding a large sheet of paper with the notes and lyrics in front of him as he didn't know the song by heart.